zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 Next, on the same command line, run `for /R %I in (4x*tex,2x*tex,4x*dds,2x*dds) do del "%I"` to delete your now redundant `4x_` and `2x_` alternative texture files.

-If this completed successfully, you can go to Step 5 to remake your wad file and try it in game.
+If this completed successfully, you can go to Step 5 to remake your WAD file and try it in game.

 ## 3. Optional: Fix bad DDS file's pixel format
 > There are two requirements for a DDS file to correctly convert to a league TEX file.
 It must be in a DXT1, DXT5, or uncompressed BGRA8 format and it's X and Y dimensions must both be multiples of 4.